Why India needs more women in the workforce

 · Social and cultural norms: Women often face societal expectations to prioritise domestic responsibilities over careers.
 The disproportionate burden of unpaid care work limits their professional growth.

 · Workplace biases: Gender stereotypes influence hiring, promotions, and salary structures.
-Women hold only 18% of senior management positions in India.
+Women hold only 18% of senior management positions in India (Grant Thornton, 2023).

 · Safety concerns: Limited safe transportation and concerns about workplace harassment discourage many women from pursuing jobs.